rajasekhar1404/myai/Readme.md

   - Install python for downloading ChromaDB: `apt install python3`
   - Install pip for downloading python libraries: `apt install python3-pip`
   - Install ChromaDB: `pip install chromadb`
-  - Check if chroma is starting: `chroma run`, probably it will fail to start with error: `Name or service not know`
+  - Check if chroma is starting: `chroma run`, probably it will fail to start with error: `Name or service not known`
   - Skip below steps if chroma starts successfully, otherwise this error is due to the missing hostname in /etc/hosts, so lets append it.
   - Install sudo: `apt install sudo`
   - Add localhost to /etc/hosts: `echo "127.0.0.1 $HOSTNAME" | sudo tee -a /etc/hosts`